Differentiable solver for time-dependent deformation problems with contact: Introduction

-We describe a differentiable solver for this family of problems with the following characteristics: \begin{enumerate} \item We use a standard finite element discretization of arbitrary order, both in space and time for both linear and non-linear elasticity material models. \item We support differentiation with respect to all physical parameters involved in physical problem description: shape, material parameters, friction parameters and initial conditions.
-An arbitrary subset of these parameters can be used in the objective function. \item Our contact/friction formulation builds upon the recently proposed Incremental Potential Contact approach \cite{Li2020IPC}, which uses a linear approximation of the boundary to define contact and friction forces.
-Our differentiable simulator supports complex geometry, is automatic and robust (with only two major parameters to tweak to control the accuracy of the spatial and temporal discretizations), and guarantees physically valid configurations at all timesteps, without intersections and without inverted elements. \item Our formulation supports both static and dynamic problems. \item Our approach is efficient.
-The computation of the derivatives for one PDE-constrained optimization step is at most 2 times more expensive than a forward evaluation of the underlying forward simulation of the physical systems. \end{enumerate}
+\begin{enumerate} \item Maximally \emph{general differentiability}: we support differentiation with respect to all physical parameters (Section \ref{sec:general-forces}) involved in the physical problem description: shape, material parameters, friction parameters, and initial conditions.
+The user can pick an arbitrary subset of these parameters to use in objective functions (Section \ref{sec:objectives}), differently from previous works which limit this selection (Table \ref{tab:characteristics}). \item Our contact/friction formulation builds upon the recently proposed Incremental Potential Contact (Section \ref{sec:contact}) approach \cite{Li2020IPC}.
+Our differentiable simulator supports complex geometry, is automatic and robust (with only two main parameters controlling the accuracy of the spatial and temporal discretizations), and guarantees physically valid configurations at all timesteps, without intersections nor inverted elements.
+Many previous works instead use a restricted set of contact scenarios (Table \ref{tab:characteristics}). \item We use discretizations of arbitrary order (Section \ref{sec:results}), both in space and time with general non-linear elasticity material models, ensuring \emph{accuracy}.
+Many competing works instead rely on linear time and spatial discretization and often use simplified material models, leading to lower accuracy solutions (Section \ref{sec:related}). \item Our formulation supports both static and dynamic problems in a unified framework (Section \ref{sec:adjointderivatives}). \item Our differentiation approach is \emph{low cost.} The computation of the derivatives for one PDE-constrained optimization step is at most as expensive as a forward evaluation of the underlying forward simulation of the physical systems (Section \ref{sec:summary-grad}, Table~\ref{Table:stats}), and, for nonlinear problems, we observe that the differentiability adds at most 10\% to the cost. \end{enumerate}

-\paragraph{Overview} We summarize the key elements we use in our differentiable solver.
-Most importantly, we use the \emph{adjoint equation} approach to computing functional gradients with respect to all parameter types, including, e.g., shape parameters affecting the PDE domain, or material properties.
-While this approach requires extensive PDE- and objective-specific analytic derivations, it has significant advantages over techniques based on either automatic differentiation or finite differences: \begin{enumerate} \item It is efficient for large number of degrees of freedom, as the overhead of computing derivatives is less than a factor of 2 with respect to a forward solve; \item It allows to reuse the majority of the forward PDE solver code, as the adjoint equations are very similar to forward equations.
-In our case, we use the open-source solver PolyFEM \cite{polyfem}, inheriting its ability to use high order basis, high order elements, and its framework for $h$- and $p$- refinement. \end{enumerate}